Section

 Prior authorization

 Gila River Behavioral Health Services does not require prior authorization for psychiatric medications.
+Prior authorization criteria change requests may be submitted to the ADHS/DBHS Chief Medical Officer for review at the next ADHS/DBHS P&T Committee meeting.

 Go